roseto/roseto/PRIVACY.md

 # Privacy

 This is Roseto's (Roseto Collective) privacy policy.
 It applies to all of our apps, services, features, software, websites, activites, events and any other products or services that we offer.
-This policy is effective as of 8th of March 2024.
+This policy is effective as of **8th of March 2024**.
 This policy is subject to change at any time, so please check back regularly for updates.

+**This document may appear in other repositories, websites, apps, services, features, software, events, activities and any other products or services that we offer.
+This document is the same across all of our products and services.
+We make sure to keep this document up to date and to provide you with the latest version of our privacy policy.**

 ## Information we collect